Cache-Control - How to Properly Configure It

 Cache-Control

-header in the response, specifying which directives to use.
+header to the response by specifying which directives to use.

 Cache-Control